Miami Drug Possession Attorney

 The following are heroin trafficking offenses and their corresponding penalties:

-- If you are convicted of trafficking heroin in the amount of 4 to 14 grams, you could face a minimum mandatory sentence of 3 years in prison and a $50,000 fine.
+- 4 to 14 grams: 3-year minimum mandatory sentence of in prison and a $50,000 fine.

-- If you are convicted of trafficking heroin in the amount of 14 to 28 grams, you could face a minimum mandatory sentence 15 years in prison and a $100,000 fine.
+- 14 to 28 grams: 15-year minimum mandatory sentence of in prison and a $100,000 fine.

-- If you are convicted of trafficking heroin in the amount of 28 grams to 30 kilograms, you could face a minimum mandatory sentence of 25 years in prison and a $500,000 fine.
+- 28 grams to 30 kilograms: 25-year minimum mandatory sentence of in prison and a $500,000 fine.

 The possession, distribution, and sale of heroin is an extremely severe criminal offense in the state of Florida.
 Persons convicted of dealing heroin in Florida can expect to face steep fines and other monetary penalties in addition to imprisonment.
 A heroin dealing conviction will become part of your permanent criminal record.
 A criminal background check for employment or other purposes will uncover it and this may bar you from certain jobs, travel visas, or licenses.